bbc/nghq/README.md

 To enable some fairly verbose debugging output from the library, you can supply the `--enable-debug` option to the configure script.
-This will write output from both nghq **and** ngtcp2 to the command line when the library is run.
+This will write output from nghq to the command line when the library is run.
 Debugging output is disabled by default.

 To install the software, use `make install`.
 To change where **nghq** will be